RichardScottOZ/SAR-experiments/README.md

 This table summarizes the various polarimetric parameters and features used in the study, providing a quick reference for their short form descriptions and corresponding details.

+## DataLoader
+- When asked about a dataloader, perplexity gave it a shot
+	- Basically makes sense at a simple level